10 Effective Treatments For A Stiff Neck

 Ligament sprains may occur after “whiplash” neck injuries caused, for example, by a car being shunted from behind.
 Trapped nerves frequently accompany neck pain.
 It is also often aggravated by reflex muscle spasms in the neck, with increased stiffness and restricted movement.

 Tension headaches may also cause neck pain.
-If they occur suddenly and the patient shows signs of general illness, they can also be a symptom of meningitis—infection of the membranes surrounding the brain—or a brain haemorrhage.
+If they occur suddenly, the patient may show signs of general illness.
+In that case, they can also be a symptom of meningitis—infection of the membranes surrounding the brain—or a brain haemorrhage.

 Exercises to avoid neck pain and injury